me2resh/me2resh.com/src/readme/README.md

 ## Conflict Resolution

 I approach conflict with an **open ear** and an optimistic mindset, prioritizing understanding above all 👂.
 Seeking **clarity** is my method for cutting through confusion, with a preference for laying out all the facts and feelings on the table 🤝.
 As a **bridge builder**, I aim to find solutions that feel good for everyone involved 🌉.
 Sometimes, stepping back to strategize, or being a **step-back strategist**, is necessary for gaining fresh perspectives and crafting thoughtful resolutions 🧠.

+## Let's Talk Technical

+My approach to technology architecture is deeply rooted in **agile principles**, where adaptability and responsiveness to change are paramount.
+I excel in **Domain-Driven Design (DDD)** and utilize **C4Model** for visualizing software architecture, integrating these with **system thinking** to create comprehensive and robust solutions.
+My proficiency in **Wardley Mapping** and understanding of **Team Topologies** enable me to effectively navigate and optimize team dynamics.
+As a **polyglot programmer** skilled in a variety of languages, I embrace the challenges of diverse tech ecosystems.
+My expertise in **serverless architecture** further reflects my commitment to modern, efficient, and scalable solutions.

 # Conclusion